networknt/light-doc/content/en/tutorial/eventuate/developer/service-dev.md

 ### Start Mysql, Zookeeper and Kafka

-Assume you have a working directory under your home directory called networknt
+Assuming you have a working directory under your home directory called networknt

 ```